Ultravisor/ultravisor/README.md

 ## Acknowledgements

-[José Valim](https://github.com/josevalim) and the [Dashbit](https://dashbit.co/) team were incredibly helpful in informing the design decisions for Supavisor.
+[José Valim](https://github.com/josevalim) and the [Dashbit](https://dashbit.co/) team were incredibly helpful in informing the design decisions for Ultravisor.

 ## Inspiration